gnomeby/memcached-itool/README.md

 memcached-itool
 ===============

-The improved memcached-tool on PHP, Python and Ruby.
+The improved memcached-tool on PHP, Python.

 New advantages in comparison with default tool are:
 * *display* mode shows all slabs not only slabs with keys